ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/using-branches.md

 ![](<../../../.gitbook/assets/image (417).png>)

 The branch `my-branch` is based on the production layout.
-Any changes made on it are saved in your branch's layout and can later be [moved ](forest-cli-commands/push.md)or [applied ](forest-cli-commands/deploy.md)to other layouts.
+Any changes made on it are saved in your branch's layout and can later be [applied ](forest-cli-commands/deploy.md) on it.

 ![](<../../../.gitbook/assets/image (418).png>)